Meet Our Past Interns

 2025 Field Intern

-Adam Johnson is one of our field interns for the 2025 field season.
-He recently graduated Magna Cum Laude from Old Dominion University (ODU) in Norfolk, Virginia with a Bachelor of Science in Biology.
-His previous experiences with Elevation Science have inspired him to pursue a vertebrate paleontology graduate program after gaining more hands-on experience in the field.
+Adam Johnson graduated Magna Cum Laude from Old Dominion University (ODU) in Norfolk, Virginia with a Bachelor of Science in Biology in the spring of 2025.
+His previous experiences with Elevation Science inspired him to pursue a vertebrate paleontology graduate program after gaining more hands-on experience in the field.
 Adam first discovered Elevation Science through Jason Schein and Jason Poole’s appearance on the I Know Dino podcast, and he has volunteered in each of our expeditions since 2022.
-His passion for our ongoing dig sites is apparent and infectious, and he is thrilled to be sharing that excitement with this year’s participants.
+His passion for our ongoing dig sites is apparent and infectious, and he is always thrilled to share that excitement with participants.

 Adam spent much of his young adult life as a veterinary assistant, working alongside his veterinarian father at a small family-owned animal hospital in Virginia Beach.
 He began his career in public science communication while volunteering at the Virginia Aquarium and later continued his volunteer work at the Virginia Zoo.
 In his time studying at ODU, he gained collections management experience while identifying and categorizing the natural history museum’s vertebrate material.